Kid Stuff

 Build Outside the Box with Squaregles Building Sets

 We recently hosted a Squaregles Building Party through Tryazon, and the magnetic building set was a hit with all the kids (and adults)!
-Squaregles may involve using squares, but they aim to get kids to “Build outside the box” with their creative approach to integrating characters, storylines, cars and customizable paperboards.
+Squaregles may involve using squares, but they aim to get kids to “build outside the box” with their creative approach to integrating characters, storylines, cars and customizable paperboards.

 Building with Squaregles